Monsterlud/ClassBlaster/README.md

 number of notes to be added and shared using the Android sharesheet.

 ### Details
--there is no APK in this repository.
+- there is no APK in this repository.
--logo by Douglas Monsalud
+- logo by Douglas Monsalud